 Airports in Rotterdam

-Rotterdam the Hague Airport serves just one million passengers each year, but it is still there third largest airport in the Netherlands.
+Rotterdam the Hague Airport serves about one million passengers each year, but it is still the third largest airport in the Netherlands.

-The airport is located five miles (8km) north of Rotterdam.
+The airport is located four miles (6km) north of Rotterdam.

 Getting to the city